Rose O'Neal Greenhow: Capture and prison

 Knowing she was suspected of spying for the Confederacy, Greenhow feared for her remaining daughters' safety.
 Leila was sent to Ohio to join her older sister Florence Greenhow Moore, whose husband Seymour Treadwell Moore had become a captain in the Union Army.
 (He was breveted a brigadier general in May 1865 for his services and achieved a rank of lieutenant colonel after the war in his army career.)
 Only Little Rose stayed with Greenhow in Washington.

 Allan Pinkerton was made head of the recently formed Secret Service and one of his first orders was to watch Greenhow, because of her wide circle of contacts on both sides of the sectional split.
 Due to the activities of visitors, he arrested Greenhow and placed her under house arrest at her 16th Street residence on August 23, 1861, along with one of her couriers, Lily Mackall.
 His agents traced other leaked information to Greenhow's home.
 While searching her house, Pinkerton and his men found extensive intelligence materials left from evidence she tried to burn, including scraps of coded messages, copies of what amounted to eight reports to Jordan over a month's time, and maps of Washington fortifications and notes on military movements.

-The materials included numerous love letters supposedly from the abolitionist Republican US Senator Henry Wilson from Massachusetts.
+The materials included numerous love letters supposedly from the abolitionist Republican U.S. Senator Henry Wilson from Massachusetts.
 She considered him her prize source, and claimed he gave her data on the "number of heavy guns and other artillery in the Washington defenses," but he likely knew far more from his work on the Military Affairs Committee.
-The seized Greenhow papers are now held by the National Archives and Records Administration, with some available on line.
+The seized Greenhow papers are now held by the National Archives and Records Administration, with some available online.
 Contemporary biographers of Wilson have regarded the letters as likely not sent by Wilson as his handwriting and signature do not match those in the letters.